Resch-Said/YouTube-Watchmarker/notes.md

 - [ ] Allow customization of label text and style
 - [ ] Add localization support for label text
 - [ ] Optimize label rendering for performance

+## Date Label Implementation
+[Timestamp: 2024-01-09]

+### Overview
+- Added a date label to indicate when a video was watched
+- Integrated with existing UI settings

+### Technical Details
+- Label created using a helper function in videoUtils.js
+- CSS styles defined in popup.css
+- Label added conditionally based on user settings

+### Code Structure
+- Label creation in videoUtils.js
+- CSS in popup.css
+- Integration with markVideoAsWatched function
+- Test coverage in content.test.js

+### Testing Strategy
+- Unit tests for label creation and settings-based display
+- Manual testing for visual verification

+### Future Improvements
+- [ ] Allow customization of date format
+- [ ] Add localization support for date text
+- [ ] Optimize label rendering for performance